gdbots/pbjx-bundle-php/README.md

 - Acme creates a concrete schema called `acme:blog:command:add-comment` that uses the mixin `widgetco:blog:mixin:add-comment`
 - When pbjx goes to send the command it will look for a handler for `acme:blog:command:add-comment` curie.
-- That service has been autoconfigured by symfony to be a handler and will automatically be called.
+- That service can be [autoconfigured by symfony](https://symfony.com/doc/current/service_container.html#the-autoconfigure-option)

 You can still override if you want to extend or replace what widgetco provides by implementing your own handler using the `PbjxHandler` interface.

-> You can of course provide concrete schemas and implementations in libraries.
+> You can provide concrete schemas and implementations in libraries.
 > There are pros and cons to both strategies, the biggest issue is that the schema
 > is not as easily customized at the application level if the library is not
 > developed using mixins.